HaakonEidemHaakstad/BBClassify_Python/README.md

 # BBClassify

-BBClassify is intended as the successor to BB-Class, designed to provide accurate and reliable calculations for classification consistency and accuracy in testing scenarios.
+BBClassify is intended to succeed BB-Class, designed to psychometrically estimate the accuracy and consistency of classifications under beta-binomial models.

 ## Overview